-V. Fiduciary Activities
+W. Fiduciary Activities

 Fiduciary activities are the collection or receipt, as well as the management, protection, accounting, investment and disposition by the government of cash or other assets in which non-federal individuals or entities have an ownership interest that the government must uphold.
 Fiduciary cash and other fiduciary assets are not assets of the government and are not recognized on the Balance Sheet.
-See Note 21-Fiduciary Activities, for further information.
+See Note 22-Fiduciary Activities, for additional information.

-W. Use of Estimates
+X. Use of Estimates